Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Lionsberg Governance Guide/Organizations The Lionsberg Way.md

 The desire of the Lionsberg System is to move towards a future in which these cycles are occurring in a [[Way]] that benefits [[All]], and in which each birth and dissolution enriches the topsoil of the ecosystem from which diverse [[New]] forms of life continually emerge.

 ## Rebirth
-People and resources are recycled into other organizations within the [[Meta Federation]].
-This makes dissolution a happy and reasonable phase of an organization, rather than a tragedy followed by abandonment.
+People and resources are recycled and reborn into other organizations within the Lionsberg Community and Commons.
+This makes dissolution a happy and generative phase of an organization, rather than a tragedy.